diba-io/carbonado/README.md

 ## Features

-Carbonado has features to make it resistant against:
+The Carbonado archival format has features to make it resistant against:

 - Drive failure and Data loss
     - Uses [bao encoding](https://github.com/oconnor663/bao) so it can be uploaded to a remote peer, and random 1KB slices of that data can be periodically checked against a local hash to verify data replication and integrity.
 This way, copies can be distributed geographically; in case of a coronal mass ejection or solar flare, at most, only half the planet will be affected.